lbruun-tutorials/modern-maven-multi/README.md

 It serves as an opinionated best practice for how to structure such a use-case, in particular with focus on Maven.

+The example presented here is a pretend library suite named _serendipity_ which has a number of modules as well as a BOM.
+You can use it as a template for your own library suite.

 ## Features